yoyoplayer12/PulsAidApp/README.md

 5. run sudo gem install cocoapods in terminal (ios)
 6. run cd ios in terminal (ios)
 7. run pod install in terminal (ios)

+//new//
+8. add this line to your android/local.properties file: flutter.minSdkVersion=34